-Let’s face it, good appetizers get the party started.
-For Diwali 2015, we help you raise the bar with sensational bite-sized starters.
+Let's face it, good appetizers get the party started.
+For Diwali 2018, we help you raise the bar with sensational bite-sized starters.
 Why, you may ask?
-Your guests will be playing an intense game of cards all night, so stick to snacks that are easy to gobble up, minus the grease and don’t get their hands dirty.
+Your guests will be playing an intense game of cards all night, so stick to snacks that are easy to gobble up, minus the grease and don't get their hands dirty.
 We suggest a mix of luxurious and low-calorie starters, as well as hot and cold choices so you have something in store for everyone, from golgappa shots to mini tartlets, skewered kebabs to tuna pates.
 Note to remember: Pre-planning is the key, because the last thing you want to be doing is running to and fro from the kitchen while your friends and family are having a ball.
 Create a simple menu for dinner as well, just a biryani or perhaps something quick which can be rustled up a few hours before the party.
-Buy your groceries before hand, and don’t forget the cheese and crackers.
+Do not forget to prepare some delicious sweets for desserts.
+Buy your groceries before hand, and don't forget the cheese and crackers.
 Warning: Stick some chicken satays and kebabs in the freezer which can quickly be defrosted, just in case your guests show up with a +1.

 Décor is the Key